 Approval criteria for credit cards differ from one issuer to the next, and even from card to card with the same issuer.
 So if you’re denied for one card, it doesn’t mean you can’t be approved for another.
 For more information, check out this guide on what to do if your credit card application is denied.

-To check the status of your Capital One credit card application, simply call 1-877-277-5901.
+To check your Capital One credit card application status, simply call (800) 903-9177.
 Press “3” when you hear the menu, then say “application status.”
 You will be asked to enter your phone number so Capital One can find your records.
 You may also be required to enter your Social Security number to confirm your identity.
 Once you do so, you will receive a status update.… read full answer

 You can check your Bank of America credit card status online.
 Unfortunately, there is no Bank of America credit card status phone number.
 But if you have trouble checking online, you could try to call customer service at (800) 732-9194.